imagej/imagej.github.io/_pages/learn/flavors.md

       <td><a href="/software/imagej-js">ImageJ.JS</a></td>
       <td>{% include person id='oeway' %}</td>
       <td>ImageJ.JS is a web version of <a href="/libs/imageja">ImageJA</a> that runs in the browser without installation,
-      compiled from Java to Javascript using the <a href="https://leaningtech.com/cheerpj/">Cheerpj compiler</a> and integrated with the <a href="/software/imjoy">ImJoy</a> plugin system.
+      compiled from Java to JavaScript using the <a href="https://leaningtech.com/cheerpj/">Cheerpj compiler</a> and integrated with the <a href="/software/imjoy">ImJoy</a> plugin system.
 It's accessible from <a href="https://ij.imjoy.io">https://ij.imjoy.io</a> and also support mobile devices and tablets.
       </td>
       <td>2020</td>
       <td>Active</td>